Crookes & Crosspool (ward)

 Crookes & Crosspool ward—which includes the districts of Crookes, Steelbank, Crosspool, and Sandygate —is one of the 28 electoral wards in City of Sheffield, England.
 It is located in the western part of the city and covers an area of 3.9 km2.
 The population of this ward in 2011 was 17,700 people in 7,266 households.

 The current councillors for Crookes and Crosspool Ward are Minesh Parekh (Labour and Co-operative), Ruth Milsom (Labour), and Tim Huggan (Liberal Democrats).

-In the 2004 local elections Sylvia Anginotti, John Hesketh, and Brian Holmes, all Liberal Democrats, were returned as councillors for the newly drawn ward.
-John Hesketh was defeated by Labour's Geoff Smith in 2011.
-In the 2016 local elections that took place under redrawn boundaries, Labour's Anne Murphy and Craig Gamble-Pugh were returned along with the Liberal Democrats’ Adam Hanrahan.
-In 2018 Mohammed Mahroof defeated Labour's Craig Gamble-Pugh, leaving Anne Murphy as the only Labour Councillor within the Sheffield Hallam Constituency.
-In 2019 Liberal Democrat, Tim Huggan successfully defended the seat vacated by Adam Hanrahan.
-In 2021 Labour's Ruth Milsom successfully defended the seat vacated by Anne Murphy.
-In 2022, Liberal Democrat incumbent, Mohammed Mahroof, lost his seat to the Labour and Co-operative candidate, Minesh Parekh.